The application is now closed.

 About the Program

-The purpose of the fellowship program is to encourage and support research of the highest quality on topics related to ancient Greek civilization.
-The proposed research may be approached through any discipline including, but not limited to, area and ethnic studies, anthropology, archaeology, art history, education, history, linguistics, literary criticism, the natural and physical sciences, philology, philosophy, political science, religious studies, and sociology, as well as related subfields.
+The purpose of the residential fellowship program is to encourage and support research of the highest quality on topics related to ancient Greek civilization.

 Applicants may not apply to both the Fellowships in Hellenic Studies Program in Washington, DC and to the Early Career Fellowships in Hellenic Studies Program in Greece and Cyprus during the same application cycle.

-Fellows are expected to document the evolution of their projects and share their work in progress.
-All fellows will submit a profile for publication on Kleos, and will submit a report of 1500-2000 words, including an abstract, findings, and select bibliography, for publication in the CHS Research Bulletin.
+Fellows are encouraged to document the evolution of their projects and share their work in progress.
+All fellows are asked to submit a profile for publication on the CHS website and complete a survey at the end of their appointment.
+Beyond that, fellows are welcome to contribute one piece of content for publication in the CHS Research Bulletin.

 Criteria Used in the Awarding of Fellowships

-3. Demonstrate the capability of the researcher(s) to achieve the proposed outcomes: for example, through academic achievement, prior publications, and letters of support.
+2. Demonstrate the capability of the researcher(s) to carry out the project: for example, through prior publications and letters of support;

-The deadline for submitting applications is Thursday, October 1, 2020 at midnight (Eastern).
-Recommendation letters are due no later than Sunday, October 11, 2020.
+The deadline for submitting applications was Friday, December 2, 2022 at midnight (Eastern).
+Recommendation letters are due no later than Friday, December 9, 2022.

-As part of the application process, applicants will upload three documents in PDF format:
+As part of the application process, applicants must upload three documents in PDF format:

-1. A detailed, but brief research proposal of no more than 1,000 words.
+1. A detailed research proposal of no more than 1,000 words.
 Bibliographies and references do not count toward the word limit.

-2. A curriculum vitae documenting qualifications to conduct the proposed research, for example, through recent publications and presentations.
+2. A curriculum vitae documenting qualifications to conduct the proposed research.

-Applicants with questions should contact the Fellowships Program Manager by e-mail at firstname.lastname@example.org.
+Applicants with questions should contact the fellowships team by email at fellowships(at)chs.harvard.edu.